milanaleksic/WinLauncher/README.md

 IDE/runtime requirements
 ------------------------

-You need to have Visual Studio C++ 2010 (Express will do - that is the one I am using).
+I used Visual Studio C++ 2010 or newer (Express version will do - that's the one I am using).
+In case you don't want to use VS you must have STL and WinApi headers included in the available libraries.

-Source code depends on STL and WinApi headers, so be careful which IDE you're choosing to use.

 It does not have any runtime dependencies except basic Windows DLLs.
-In "Release" build, after compressing using UPX, executable is only 80KB big.
+In "Release" build, after compressing using UPX, executable is only **80KB** big.

-Project source code already contains built/compiled Java code so you don't have to compile them before running code from Visual Studio.
+Project source code already contains built/compiled Java code so you don't have to compile them before running code from C++ IDE.

 Launcher environment and configuration
 --------------------------------------

-If you wish to use this application for bootstrapping your java application, the tree layout (the following listing is based on project files in sample directory in WinLauncher source code):
+If you wish to use this application for bootstrapping your java application, the tree layout should be as shown below (the following listing is based on project files in sample directory in WinLauncher source code):

 ```
 .
 |   .launcher           // **one and only configuration file**
-|   debug-output.log    // debug-*.log files will be generated if "debug" is sent to WinLauncher.exe
+|   debug-output.log    // debug-*.log files will be generated only if "debug" is sent to WinLauncher.exe
 |   debug-stderr.log
 |   debug-stdout.log
 |